Video walkthru:

 cin >> *ptrname;

-to check if the pointer is pointing to
+Check if pointer is pointing to an address

 if ( ptrname != nullptr )